 The Future City Competition (FCC) is a project-based learning experience where students in grades 6-8 imagine, research, design, and build cities at least 100 years in the future.
 Schools or recognized youth organizations can form teams and have the option to compete in the state competition.
 Students spend approximately five months (September-January) completing the following deliverables: a 1,500-word city essay; a scale model of their city built from recycled materials; a four-part project plan; a 7-minute team presentation; and a Q&A session with judges (professional engineers who volunteer their time).
 Learn More

 Are you curious about the Minnesota Future City Competition?
 Want to learn what makes this national competition such a great experience for students?
 MN Future City Coordinator, Colleen Feller, offers informational Zoom sessions and provides a chance for you to ask questions.
+Watch the most recent session from September 8, 2022.

 2022-2023 Theme: Climate Change Challenge